rfitak/HouseWren_Transcriptome/read_processing.md

 | __Total__ | Cleaned + Corrected + Retained | 471,770,078 | 130,886,016,433 |

 ## Step 4: Remove rRNA contamination
 The library preparation protocol we used ([NEBNext® Ultra™ II Directional RNA Library Prep Kit for Illumina®](https://www.neb.com/products/e7760-nebnext-ultra-ii-directional-rna-library-prep-kit-for-illumina#Product%20Information)) is based off a dUTP protocol, which is essentially a poly(A) RNA enrinchment with strand specificity.
-Depsite enriching for mRNA, numerous rRNA sequences easily make their way into the library, at times at high abundance.
+Despite enriching for mRNA, numerous rRNA sequences easily make their way into the library, at times at high abundance.
 Here, we will screen for rRNA sequences by comparing (mapping) our transcriptome read pairs to the [SILVA](https://www.arb-silva.de) database.
 Reads that match rRNA sequences will be removed, since we do not want them as part of our transcriptome and subsequent SNP calling.

 _Download and prepare the SILVA database_
 ```bash